diwise/diwise.github.io/site/content/configuration/_index.md

 menuPre = "<i class='fas fa-tools'></i> "
 +++

-Mer detaljerad information och konfigurationshjälp.
+More detailed information and help with configuration.